 Interestingly, some women do report that their pregnancy symptoms seem to ease off at 9 weeks.
 They also feel more energetic and more like their “old” or pre-pregnancy selves.
 Women, particularly those who have experienced loss of pregnancy previously following symptoms disappearing, may start to worry.
 If this is you, simply continue to follow up with your routine doctor’s appointments to make sure everything is alright.
+Call your doctor if you feel worried.
 Try to enjoy the fact that you are not feeling quite so unwell anymore.

 For some women, the pregnancy symptoms do return after seemingly disappearing at 9 weeks!

 There are several things you can try to alleviate all the discomfort.

 How best to care for yourself at 9 weeks pregnant